shabtronic/Android-EBike-Utils/README.md

 # Thoughts on Kotlin

-Took me with zero Kotlin or Android Studio knowledge, 24 hours of faffing about to produce 240 lines of code to display a button, a line of text and read a Phone sensor.
+With zero Kotlin or Android Studio knowledge, Took me 24 hours of faffing about to produce 240 lines of code to display a button, a line of text and read a Phone sensor.
 Feels like classic over-engineering a SDK into a bloated unwieldy mess :)